International Education Main Menu

 I-94: Arrival/Departure Record

-The Form I-94, also called Arrival/Departure Record, is the small white card attached to your passport at the port of entry to the United States.
-This form officially determines how long an international student can remain in the U.S. Please do not detach this card from your passport at any time.
-Your I-94 card shows your visa status and the date until which your visa status is valid in the U.S. The majority of the time, the I-94 card will be stamped with your visa status (either F-1 or J-1), and D/S, meaning duration of stay/status, will be written underneath your visa type.
+The Form I-94, also called Arrival/Departure Record, the small white card attached to your passport at the port of entry to the United States is no longer issued.
+You may now find your I-92 information online at: https://i94.cbp.dhs.gov/I94/request.html.
+This form officially determines how long an international student can remain in the U.S. Your I-94 information shows your visa status and the date until which your visa status is valid in the U.S.

 Staying in Compliance